How does this medication work? What will it do for me?

 - depression of skin at place of injection

-- ear infection or other ear problems (in Turner's syndrome)
+- ear infection or other ear problems (for people with Turner's syndrome)

 - nausea and vomiting